johannesbuehl/johncg/docs/_setup/johncg/config.md

 ## `layers`
 JohnCG uses two layers: one exclusively for media and one for templates.
-The media-layer can be omitted to only display the templates.
+Omit one a layer-definition to not display it.

 The media-layer is used for:
 - song- psalm- and countdown-backgrounds